jim380/Raspbereum/geth_run.md

 **Block synchronisation takes a few days so please be patient.
 Also expect hiccups while the node is catching up with the blocks.
 Imports might occasionally stop.
 Sometimes you might even run into runtime errors.
 During these times you will need to stop and restart the node.**

 **In case where the blockchain database got corrupted, you would have to rebuild the block index.
 To do this, delete the blockchain data and start over.
 To avoid such headaches, I recommend downloading the whole blockchain onto a hard drive on a computer first, then copy the `chaindata` folder over onto the Pi.**

+**If you have any questions, please reach out to me on Twitter @jim380, or on Telegram @jim380.
+Thank you very much for checking out.**